MasterWorks II: Baroque Bash

 DESCRIPTION

 Long-time Canton Symphony piccolo player, Julie Sarver, is featured on Vivaldi’s Piccolo Concerto in C Major.
-Rameau is Maestro Zimmermann’s favorite composer from the Baroque period.
-For this concert, he has assembled an original suite of selections from Rameau’s ballets and operas, which will be performed together for the first time.
 Also on this concert is the Overture in C Major by Marianna Martinez, a little-known 18th-century female composer who was an acquaintance of Mozart and Haydn.
 The concert concludes with Handel’s “Music for the Royal Fireworks,” which was originally used as the soundtrack to an 18th century fireworks display.

 PROGRAM